 The answer to this question may not be as simple as you might think.
 In fact, there are three main theories that can explain why cats knead.
 Each of them makes a very good point and the complete answer may include elements from all three of the following theories:

 Theory No. 1 – Cat Kneading Comes from Kitten Behavior

-This is the most solid theory explaining the origins of the kneading pattern.
+This is the most solid theory explaining the natural instinctive origins of the kneading pattern.
 Kittens knead on their mother’s belling while sucking at her tit.
 The movement stimulates milk production in the mother, which gives the kitten the food it desires.
 The feeding process is a very pleasant moment for the kitten because it gets to eat and be close to its mother at the same time.
 As such, the cat will continue to knead as an adult when it is establishing a connection similar to the one it had with its mother as a kitten.